Spherical cosmological models: an alternative cosmology: The model

 As is well known, the structure of these equations is essentially the same as the Newtonian analogues, apart from the presence of the cosmological constant.
 More particular differences include an overall factor of $c^{-2}$ and the quantity $m(r)$, since in the Newtonian case it would be $\kappa/(4\pi){\cal M}(r)=(G/c^2){\cal M}(r)$, according to (\ref{relmM}) and (\ref{defrho}).
 Following Bondi (\cite{bondi}) we call $m(r)$ the effective gravitating mass function and hence $M$ the total effective gravitating mass.

 We note in particular that the effective gravitating mass function does not explicitly enter the metric (\ref{4metric}), but has only impact on the time evolution through equation (\ref{eqRt}).
-From the sign in front of $e(r)$ in (\ref{eqRt}) we conclude that the Newtonian analogue of $e(r)$ would be proportional to a binding energy, and we will call $e(r)$ the (binding) energy function.
+From the sign in front of $e(r)$ in (\ref{eqRt}) we conclude that the Newtonian analogue of $e(r)$ would be proportional to the negative of the total energy, and we will call $e(r)$ the energy function.
 The non-Euclidean character of the model resides solely in the time dependence of $\partial_tR(r,t)$, since if $\partial_tR(r,t)=0$, a suitable radial shell marker transformation makes the metric (\ref{4metric}) Lorentzian.

 It is instructive to ponder the similarities and differences of the motion of the shells we consider here and the classical 2-body motion of celestial mechanics (barring the cosmological constant).
 In 2-body motion, the equations (\ref{eqRt}) or (\ref{eqRtdif}) describe the motion of 2 point masses on degenerate ellipses (i.e. straight lines).
 If we put the center of mass of the point masses in the origin and their linear orbits on the $\cal X$-axis, one point is moving on the positive $\cal X$-axis and the other on the negative $\cal X$-axis.
 They both reach their largest distance from the origin at the same time, and they collide (elastically) at the origin.
 The more common view is to place one of the point masses in the origin, and the other then oscillates on one side of the $\cal X$-axis, with periodic collisions.
 In this paper, the shells behave similarly in the sense that they oscillate from largest surface area to zero surface area, ideally back and forth.
 However, comoving observers will 'fly through' the center when reaching it, and if they were infinitesimally small, they wouldn't collide with anything.